markmoxon/elite-source-code-acorn-electron/3-assembled-output/README.txt

 Contains flicker-free planet drawing routines by Mark Moxon

+Sound routines by Negative Charge

+Original music by Aidan Bell and Julie
+Dunn (c) D. Braben and I. Bell 1985, ported from MIDI by Negative Charge

+Elite integration by Mark Moxon

 Based on the Acornsoft SLG38 release of Elite by Ian Bell and David Braben
 Copyright (c) Acornsoft 1984